bernard357/mcp-watch/docs/setup-influxdb-grafana.md

 ## Where to go from here?

-If something goes wrong for some reason, then [the frequently questions page](questions.md) may help you to troubleshoot the issue and fix it.
+Visit [the frequently asked questions page](questions.md) since it contains a lot of information that may prove useful.
 Then you can [raise an issue at the GitHub project page](https://github.com/bernard357/mcp-pump/issues) and get support from the project team.
 If you are a Dimension Data employee, reach out the Green Force group at Yammer and engage with other digital practitioners.